giselepereiira/Movie-chatbot/README.md

 For Rasa server to obtain the necessary data, it was decided to isolate the server that performs the necessary queries in the database.
 Thus, a REST API was created with endpoints that return the required information asked by a user to the bot.

-For that purpose, Flask [^1] , a python web framework was used.
+For that purpose, Flask, a python web framework was used.

 ### Rasa description (movie_chatbot)